Robert Hunt (scientist)

-Robert Hunt (6 September 1807 - 17 October 1887) was a British mineralogist, as well as an antiquarian, an amateur poet, and an early pioneer of photography.
+Robert Hunt (6 September 1807 – 17 October 1887) was a British mineralogist, as well as an antiquarian, an amateur poet, and an early pioneer of photography.
 He was born at Devonport, Plymouth and died in London on 17 October 1887.

 Life and work

 Early life

 Hunt's father, a naval officer, drowned while Robert was a youth.
 Robert began to study in London for the medical profession, but ill-health caused him to return to settle in Cornwall.
 In 1829, he published The Mount’s Bay; a descriptive poem ... and other pieces but received little critical or financial success.

 In 1840, Hunt became secretary to the Royal Cornwall Polytechnic Society at Falmouth.
 Here he met Robert Were Fox, and carried on some physical and chemical investigations with him.

 Career

-He was appointed Professor of Mechanical Science, Government School of Mines.
+Hunt was appointed Professor of Mechanical Science, Government School of Mines.

 In 1845, he accepted the invitation of Sir Henry de la Beche to become keeper of mining records at the Museum of Economic (afterwards Practical) Geology, and when the school of mines was established in 1851 he lectured for two years on mechanical science, and afterwards for a short time on experimental physics.

 He was elected a Fellow of the Royal Statistical Society in 1855.

 In 1858, he founded, with the Royal Cornwall Polytechnic Society, The Miners Association.

 His principal work was the collection and editing of the Mineral Statistics of the United Kingdom, and this he continued to the date of his retirement (1883), when the mining record office was transferred to the Home Office.

-He was elected fellow of the Royal Society in 1852.
-In 1884, he published a large volume on British Mining in which the subject was dealt with very fully from an historical as well as a practical point of view.
+He was elected as a Fellow of the Royal Society in 1852.
+In 1884, he published a large volume on British Mining in which the subject was dealt with very fully from a historical as well as a practical point of view.
 He also edited the fifth and some later editions of Andrew Ure's Dictionary of Arts, Mines and Manufactures.